AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/content-fragments/content-fragments-markdown.md

     `[This link](https://example.net/) has no title attribute.`

-Un vínculo de referencia tiene la sintaxis siguiente:
+Un vínculo de referencia tiene la siguiente sintaxis:

     `Hey you should [checkout][0] this [cool thing][wiki] that I [made][].`